 A japamala is a rosary used in meditation.
-It can be made of any material, but the most common are wooden beads or semi-precious stones.
+It can be made from any material, but the most common are wooden beads or semi-precious stones.
 Each japamala bead represents a mantra, and the mantras are repeated during meditation.

 What is a Japamala?